Postal problems could continue despite suspension of policies blamed for mail delays

 In Albuquerque, Laura Wofford said she is still waiting for packages that should have arrived several days ago.

 In Norman, Okla., accountant Stephanie Smart said her usually reliable mail service took a sudden turn for the worse in July.
 Paperwork from tax clients mailed to her never showed up, forcing her to file for extensions.
 She never received four bank statements and one monthly bill.
-And she’s had at least three days when her mailbox was empty – something that seemed unusual considering the flood of mail she usually receives.
+And her mailbox has been empty on at least three days — something that seemed unusual considering the flood of mail she usually receives.

 “Everything was working great until July,” Smart said.